 Challenges at the State Department

 The State Department works to sustain international consensus on nuclear nonproliferation, coordinates implementation of international treaties and agreements, and manages cooperative nonproliferation programs and activities.
 For example, the State Department leads negotiations for U.S. nuclear cooperation agreements, which outline conditions—such as physical security and peaceful use—for partner countries that may import civilian nuclear material and equipment from the United States.
-However, it is unclear whether the State Department kept Congress fully informed about nuclear cooperation negotiations with Saudi Arabia, as required by the Atomic Energy Act.

 Additionally, U.S. efforts to prevent nuclear proliferation are implemented through the IAEA, an autonomous international organization affiliated with the United Nations that, among other missions, works to protect and control nuclear and radiological material and nuclear facilities.
 For example, IAEA helped monitor and verify certain provisions in the 2015 nuclear agreement with Iran, through which Iran committed to limits on its nuclear program in exchange for relief from U.S. (and other) sanctions.
 However, IAEA doesn’t have the guidelines it needs to ensure it is appropriately prioritizing its nuclear security work.
 It also relies heavily on voluntary contributions and hasn’t analyzed ways to stabilize its nuclear security funding.
 The State Department (which coordinates U.S. policy with and financial contributions to IAEA) could help IAEA address these issues.